typemeta/funcj/parser/readme.md

 # Guide

-A parser for a value of type `T` is essentially a function which takes as input a position in a token stream, and (if successful) returns the parsed `T` value and the next position in the token stream.
+A parser for a value of type `T` is essentially a stateless function which takes as input a position in a token stream, and (if successful) returns the parsed `T` value and the next position in the token stream.
 If the parser can't accept the next input,